kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_medical.md

 - Check feet frequently for red areas and blisters.
 - Stop at the first sign of rubbing.
 - Apply adhesive tape or moleskin to prevent blisters.

+## Cramps
+Cramps are caused by muscle spasms and can be caused by dehydration, overexertion, or lack of electrolytes.

+### Symptoms
+- Muscle pain.
+- Muscle spasms.
+- Muscle weakness.

+### Treatment
+- Gently stretch the muscle.
+- Massage the muscle.
+- Apply heat or cold to the muscle.
+- Drink water or an electrolyte solution with salt (sodium chloride) and potassium chloride.
+- Eat salty foods.
+- Eat potassium-rich foods (bananas, potatoes, sweet potatoes, spinach, and lentils).
+- Slow down or stop physical activity.

+### Prevention
+- Stay hydrated.
+- Replenish electrolytes.
+- Warm up before physical activity.
+- Stretch before and after physical activity.
+- Maintain a slow and steady pace.

 ## Fractures
 TODO: Add content